 I would recommend the following –

-- PMBOK – this is the Bible.
-You cannot just afford to ignore this book.
+- PMBOK – this is the closest you get to covering most of PMP syllabus.
 Read twice at least, and scan through once in the final week leading up to the exam

 - Video series – Research has proven that our brain latches on to the information much better via video mode than just reading or even listening.
 This has been my personal experience while preparing for every exam I have given for which I could find some video material.
 PMPrepCast by Cornelius Fichtner is what helped me on this one.